 salt and freshly ground black pepper

-3. Pop the apricots, garlic and onion into the partridges cavity.
+Put the apricots, garlic and onion into the partridges’ cavities.

-4. Mix the liquid from the preserved lemon (or lemon juice) with the olive oil and za’atar, and pour liberally over the birds, using your hands to rub in the mixture.
+Mix the liquid from the preserved lemon (or lemon juice) with the olive oil and za’atar, and pour liberally over the birds, using your hands to rub in the mixture.
 Season with salt and pepper.
-Pop in a baking tray and put in the oven for about 45 minutes, basting occasionally.
+Place on a baking tray and put in the oven for about 45 minutes, basting occasionally.

-* Za’atar is a Middle Eastern blend of spices and herbs- predominantly ground sumac, roasted sesame seeds, oregano and thyme.
+TIP: Za’atar is a Middle Eastern blend of spices and herbs- predominantly ground sumac, roasted sesame seeds, oregano and thyme.
 It is readily available at most Middle Eastern stores and on line.
-See my Little Black Book for stockists — Suroor Market, Zeit and Za’atar and The Spice Shop.